A project by Marcel Muecke

 with Prof. Anja Vormann

 What actually is music?
 Musicians and scientists have been researching this question for a long time.
-And yet the answer is about as unambiguously as the question of what art or design is, or where the boundary between the two lies.
+And yet the answer is about as ambiguous as the question of what art or design is, or where the boundary between the two lies.
 Detached from the questions about boundaries, justification, rationale for existence, etc. of music, however, one aspect of it can be asserted quite certainly: That it functions as language.

 In this respect, music is much more universal than the language of words.
 While in the latter, depending on the culture, the writing systems, sound and word stems vary so strongly that members of these circles are not able to exchange information through the spoken or written language alone, a large part of the music composed today is based worldwide on the same music stave (the equivalent of the written word language) with the same 12 tones.
 Musicians from different cultures can therefore usually read music sheets from other cultures without any problems.
-The basis for this system, in turn, is provided by physical laws of nature, which are all-encompassing and not so much subject to human interpretation as, for example, speech sounds produced by humans.
+The basis for this system, in turn, is provided by physical laws of nature, which are all-encompassing and not so much subject to human interpretation as, for example, speech sounds produced by human.
 Music is thereby in principle rather carrier of pictures and emotions, in contrast to the discursive word language.

 So where do the perceived enormous differences between different genres and cultures come from, if music is so universal?
 In my view, music can be seen as a universal language, and the different styles as its dialects.
 A dialect differs from its native language only in subtleties (compared to the difference with other languages of other groups).
 Even if there is a basic ability to understand dialects of one’s own language, this does not mean that everyone can reproduce these dialects or understand and interpret their nuances.